090max/Ticket-Booking-API/user/bookTickets.md

-# Update Current User
+# Book Tickets

-Allow the Authenticated User to update their details.
+Allows to book a ticket

 **URL** : `/bookTicket`